-(1).
-It is probable that the future benefits or services potential embodies in the identifiable intangible assets will eventuate; and generated identifiable intangible assets should be recorded either at the costs incurred in the current reporting period or 'at the lowest cost at which assets could currently be obtained in the normal course of business as determined by independent valuation'.
+- (1).
+It is probable that the future benefits or services potential embodies in the identifiable intangible assets will eventuate; and - (2).
+It possesses a cost or the value that can be measured reliably'. - ED 49 allowed that the acquired and internally generated intangibles were to be recognized in the accounts.
+Purchased identifiable intangible assets should be recorded at their cost of acquisition while internally generated identifiable intangible assets should be recorded either at the costs incurred in the current reporting period or 'at the lowest cost at which assets could currently be obtained in the normal course of business as determined by independent valuation'.
 Subsequent to recognition, all intangibles were to be amortized over the period of time in which benefit were expected to arise.
 No upper limit for amortization period was specified.
 The amortization period could exceed 20 years provided that detailed disclosures were given.
 Amortisation was required even if there were annual revaluations of intangibles.
 It also noted that the carrying amount of identifiable intangibles assets should not exceed its recoverable amount.
 ED 49 allowed for revaluations of intangibles.
-The amount of the revaluation had to be determined y independent valuation and the revaluation increments or decrements accounted for in accordance with AASB 1010' Accounting for Revaluation if Non-Current Assets'.
+The amount of the revaluation had to be determined v independent valuation and the revaluation increments or decrements accounted for in accordance with AASB 1010' Accounting Revaluation if Non-Current Assets'.
 In 1990, the NCSC issued a draft policy statement titled: "Identifiable Intangible Assets Valuations".
 This statement follows the release of ED 49 to mainly consider alternative methodologies for the valuation of various classes of identifiable intangibles, with particular reference to brand names, trademarks, mastheads, and licenses.
 It recommended the comparative royalty method as a "primary valuation methodology" in spite of its practical limitations, whereas the ED 49 recommended the replacement cost methodology.
 This recommended approach implied quantifying the saving made from owning as assets either by capitalizing or discounting the current benefits.